Decentralized exchanges, or DEXs, are one of the main components of the DeFi ecosystem, and have to some degree kickstarted this new industry.

 In short, decentralized exchanges allow participants to trade crypto assets such as tokens or stablecoins without having to rely on the intermediary services of a third-party custodian.
 To understand how that works and why it’s significant, we first need to understand how traditional, aka custodial or centralized exchanges, function.

 When using a centralized exchange, you’re essentially depositing your assets in the custody of a corporation such as Binance or Coinbase.
 This corporation then adds your buy/sell order to an internal ledger called an order book.
 The moment your order matches in price and amount a corresponding opposite one, an asset exchange is initiated.
-In technical terms, this means that the custodian withdraws the sellers’s asset from their account, deposits it on the buyer’s account, and vice versa.
+In technical terms, this means that the custodian withdraws the seller’s asset from their account, deposits it on the buyer’s account, and vice versa.

 This process sounds fairly straightforward, but it only works as seamlessly as depicted here if enough liquidity is provided on the exchange platform.
 Without liquidity, trade becomes slow, inefficient and often cost-ineffective.
-On most markets, liquidity is provided as a service by entities called market nakers.
+On most markets, liquidity is provided as a service by entities called market makers.
 Without them, most markets, including traditional stock exchanges, would have a very hard time functioning.

 This mode of operation grants a handful of players in the industry immense influence, and some might say, the ability to extract significant rewards.
 Not only can the exchange platforms themselves refuse to serve certain customers, block assets from being traded, and suppress or promote projects at will, but the big market makers providing liquidity to these platforms wield almost the same degree of unchecked power.
 Together with a small group of exchange operators, they decide what tokens will be listed and how effectively they’ll be traded.
 This, as you can imagine, is a very lucrative position to hold.